 We see that the value saved in the field size of the object collar is just the default value of the whole number type – int.

-When a Default Constructor Will Not Be Created?
+When Will a Default Constructor Not Be Created?

-We have to know that if we declare at least one constructor in a given class then the compiler will not create a default constructor.
+If we declare at least one constructor in a given class, then the compiler will not create a default constructor.

-To investigate this, consider the following example:
+To demonstrate this, consider the following example: